cefleet/cefleet-teaching-notes/Programming-101/8-nesting-and-multiple-conditions.md

 - Exercise

 ## Terms
-- *Nesting* - `In programming nesting describes putting code blocks or other syntaxtual items inside of another item`
+- *Nesting* - `In programming nesting describes putting code blocks or other syntactical items inside of another item`

 ## Put code blocks inside code blocks
 - ```python
     name = input("what is your name?")
-    # wrapping a string / varaible in len() outputs how many characters the string is.
+    # wrapping a string / variable in len() outputs how many characters the string is.
     if len(name) > 3:
         print('Your name is long enough')
         if len(name) > 15: